 Another US inventor, James Edward Allen Gibbs, patented the first chain stitch single thread sewing machine.

 This was the era finally when sewing machines came into vogue.
 Clothing manufacturers snapped them up as they strove for efficiency and economy, while they made their way into the homes of housewives.

 Joseph M Merrow created the first production overlock sewing machine, commonly referred to as the first crochet machine.

 Singer patents the Singer Vibrating Shuttle sewing machine, which were incredibly popular before being overtaken by rotary shuttle machines in the 20th century.

 The vibrating shuttle came from Allen B Wilson who developed the idea for enhanced lock stitches.

 Singer introduces the first electric sewing machines to the world, which would go on to become highly sought-after antique machines in the century to follow.

-Singer becomes the first man to be spending over $1 million a year on advertizing.
+Singer becomes the first man to be spending over $1 million a year on advertising.

 At this point, he’s selling hand, treadle and electric machines.